husarion/erc2025/RULES.md

 ## Technical Handbook

 Technical Handbook is a document that describes the technical details of the Competition.
 It includes the exact specifications of the robots used for the Competition, the environment, the connectivity, and the tasks.
 The Technical Handbook is a living document and may be updated during the Competition.
 Teams are not limited to the information provided in the Technical Handbook and are encouraged to seek knowledge and resources.
-Technical Handbook is the next in line authoritative source of truth after the Rulebook and Organizers.
+Technical Handbook is the next in line authoritative source of truth after the Rulebook and the Organizer and the Operator.
 Any other resources are considered less authoritative.

 ## Dates